binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Try to use a language library that supports parameterised queries.
 If the language you code in does not have support or libraries available with a parameterised XPath interface, you will need to sanitise the untrusted data being inserted to any dynamically constructed queries.
 What ever type of quote you are using to delimit the untrusted input, you need to sanitise the same type of quote with the XML encoded derivative.
 I discussed this in the [Sanitisation using escaping](#sanitisation-using-escaping) code sample in the Types of Escaping section of Countermeasures.
 The OWASP [XPath Injection Defences](https://www.owasp.org/index.php/XPATH_Injection#XPath_Injection_Defenses) also goes over this.

-Also check the [Additional Resources](#additional-resources-countermeasures-for-xpath-injection) chapter for both identifying risks and countermeasures in regards to XPath injection.
+Also, check the [Additional Resources](#additional-resources-countermeasures-for-xpath-injection) chapter for both identifying risks and countermeasures in regards to XPath injection.

 #### XQuery Injection {#web-applications-countermeasures-xquery-injection}